 In a television interview in early November, a week after his former challenger Abdullah Abdullah dropped out of the presidential race, effectively canceling the runoff, Karzai appeared vague about corruption inside his government and seemed to view it as a phenomenon inflicted from the outside.
 He blamed overseas interests for waste, saying that much of the country's corruption stems from large contracts initiated by foreign governments and companies.
 "For that sort of corruption, it's the international community that also shares responsibility with us," he said.

 For Afghans, corruption falls into three categories: first is petty corruption by lower-level government employees who are looking out for their own survival.
 Next is large-scale corruption, which is committed by ministers and relatives of top Afghan officials involved in lucrative international contracts or the drug trade.
-Last is what Karzai described as Western-driven corruption, which
+Last is what Karzai described as Western-driven corruption, which begins with the foreign contractors who live conspicuously well in Kabul.
+They subcontract out work to local Afghans, who then make their own subcontracts with other Afghans.
+The end result

 - Full website and iPad access